 Christmas Markets are as much part of Europe’s history as their royals or castles.
+Seeing these sites in the winter is often a treat, as culture is showcased in the form of traditional displays and outfits.
 Come & find out why it is, and bring home unique gifts for your loved ones.

 After breakfast and some time for our guests to discover more of the cobblestone streets and shops of Stuttgart, we depart for the town of Ludwigsburg (30 minutes away) where, after a lunch at leisure, we are expected by a local guide for a private tour of two of its most famous palaces.
 As the night falls, we discover the beautiful lit-up markets and medieval streets of the town.
 Shopping and dinner (at leisure) are on the agenda.